top of page

 .
 I use wooden dowels instead of plastic.

 .
-We use whenever possible reusable silicone cling film, silicone lids and plastic boxes.
+I use whenever possible reusable silicone cling film, silicone lids and plastic boxes.

 .
-Fruit fillings are made using berries hand picked and bought in our beautiful British summertime and frozen straight away.
+Fruit fillings are made using berries hand picked and bought in our beautiful British summertime and frozen straight away or I use Dorset jams.

 .
-As long as it doesn’t impact the flavour in any way, I swap out dairy cream and butter for plant alternatives.
+As long as it doesn’t impact the flavour in any way, I swap out dairy cream for plant alternatives.

 .
-We use rainforest alliance chocolate and cocoa.
+I use rainforest alliance chocolate and cocoa and organic white chocolate.

 .
-All paperwork is printed on recycled paper.
+All paperwork is printed on recycled paper and a fair chunk I keep as digital books.

 .
-Our cake tasters deserve a space to themselves so will go into more detail on that labour of love shortly!
+My cake tasters deserve a space to themselves so will go into more detail on that labour of love shortly!

 Is there anything you would advise against